-At Jama, we believe the way to overcome this challenge is to make your development process more predictable, which we discussed in a recent webinar.
+At Jama, we believe the way to overcome this challenge is to make your development process more standardized.
 Here are three ways to take your development process to the next level and decrease costly overruns for good.

 Focus on the Definition Stage

 Multiple handoffs, interactions and iterations take place throughout the development process.
 Yet, because of antiquated and disparate tooling, teams are often disconnected and lack visibility into what other groups are doing or how those actions affect scope.

 The result is often tradeoffs without market context.
 This can lead to scope creep and quality issues entering the process downstream, all due to poor communication in earlier development stages.

 To smooth handoffs and create a refined process, you need to focus upstream at the definition phase of development.
 If you get that right, you can mitigate issues downstream so they don’t become much larger and more significant problems.

 Products are more complex than ever, so it follows that development of those products has grown more complicated.
 Still, many companies continue to use the same, unstructured tools they’ve always used in their development process.